Population census in Hong Kong

-Population censuses / by-censuses in Hong Kong are conducted by the Census and Statistics Department (C&SD) of the Hong Kong SAR Government.
-The aim is to provide up-to-date benchmark statistics on the demographic and socio-economic characteristics of the population and on its geographical distribution.
-Since 1961, a population census has been conducted in Hong Kong every 10 years and a by-census in the middle of the intercensal period.
-The last census, 2021 population census in Hong Kong was conducted by C&SD from 23 June to 4 August 2021.
+In Hong Kong, censuses are conducted by the Census and Statistics Department (C&SD).
+Since 1961, a population census has been conducted in Hong Kong every 10 years and a by-census in the middle.
+The last census in 2021 was conducted from 23 June to 4 August 2021.

-Objectives

-It is an established practice in Hong Kong to conduct a population census every 10 years and a population by-census in the middle of the intercensal period.
-The next population census will be conducted in 2021.
-The aim is to provide up-to-date benchmark statistics on the demographic and socio-economic characteristics of the population and on its geographical distribution.
-Such statistics are vital to the Government for planning and policy formulation.
-It is also important to the private sector and academia for business and research purposes.

 Census and Statistics Ordinance

 The Census and Statistics Ordinance, which was first effective in 1978, is the main law governing the work of the C&SD.
 Under Section 9 of the Census and Statistics Ordinance, the Chief Executive in Council (Cap 316) makes a Census Order for each round of population census / by-census.

 Apart from the dates for conducting the population census, the Order specifies also the purpose of the census, the persons, premises and vessels in respect of which particulars are to be obtained, the persons who are required to give the requisite information, and the deadline for destroying the completed questionnaires.
 A schedule specifying the matters in respect of which respondents are required to give particulars is included in the Order.

 According to the Census and Statistics (2021 Population Census) Order, the Commissioner will take a census of population from 23 June 2021 to 4 August 2021 (both dates inclusive) and the Commissioner must destroy all completed schedules collected or received by census officers for the 2021 census, and all copies of the schedules, on or before 22 June 2022.